yyq83/DR-method-evaluation/Snakemake/README.md

 ## Adding new methods
-If you want to add a new method to the process, just place the method folder in the current folder and the corresponding saved dataset in the dataset folder, using `method_pre.m` and `crossval_method.m` as samples to modify the `1. import data code` and `2. algorithmic code` to your own code.
-You should modify the `shell` in the snakefile rule to your own run script.
+If you wish to incorporate a new method into the process, simply follow these steps:
+1. Place the method folder in the current directory.
+2. Store the corresponding dataset in the Datasets folder.
+3. Utilize `method_pre.m` and `crossval_method.m` as templates to adapt the `1. import data code` and `2. algorithmic code` sections according to your specific requirements, replacing them as needed.

+If the method has already been crossvalidated, you just need to place the csv file results under the corresponding folder of the method, convert it to the final_CV_folds.csv file using the originate-pre_2_final.py script, and then run the Snakefile's evaluate rule.

+If your method is not written in matlab, you should replace the `< >` placeholders in the Snakefile's `run_method_prerule` and `generate_CV_folds` rule shell with your own run script and make the necessary adjustments to your code accordingly.
 ~~~~
 rule run_method_pre:
     input: